Bright Yellow Watery Diarrhea: 6 Causes Simplified by a Gut Doctor

 More than one mechanism can aid in the transformation of your stool into a bright yellow color, most commonly:

-- Speeding up of stool passage: To acquire its brown color, your stool must have enough time staying inside your colon to be processed to its brown color.
+- Speeding up of stool passage: To acquire its brown color, your stool must have enough time to stay inside your colon to be processed to its brown color.
 Any process of “speeding up” poop passage through your colon can cause its color to become yellow.
-So, any form of severe diarrhea can lead to the bright yellow color of your diarrhea.
+So, any form of severe diarrhea can lead to a bright yellow color of your diarrhea.
 Examples:

 - IBS with predominant diarrhea.